-Lump sum benefit counts towards a member's lump sum and death benefit allowance.
-It's normally paid tax-free, unless the member's Lump Sum and Death Benefit Allowance is exceeded, but death in service pensions are treated as earned income for the purposes of tax.
+Lump sum benefit counts towards a member's Lifetime Allowance.
+It's normally paid tax-free, unless the member's Lifetime Allowance is exceeded, but death in service pensions are treated as earned income for the purposes of tax.

 Your duty of fair presentation of the risk